mariibella/lessons-learned/project-collaboration-inside-and-outside-the-office.md

 with them.
 This could mean that they are in work mode when their headphones are on, and no one should both them at that point, or it could be as simple as having a red ping pong paddle up next to them.
-These simple efforts allow the programmers to be more productive, and then give you designated time to actually give comments and ask questions rather than interupting the work flow completely.
+These simple efforts allow the programmers to be more productive, and then give you designated time to actually give comments and ask questions rather than interrupting the work flow completely.

 When programmers are not on site, it is a different story.
 In today's world programmers will work from home at times, or be away from you when one of you is traveling.
 Therefore it becomes necessary to have